 Naturally, Commit Frequently creates a gentle design pressure to work in much more, many smaller steps, to keep the code base even more decoupled, to further speed up the build, and lastly to increasingly hide unfinished functionality.
 This creates a virtuous circle resulting in committing all the more frequently.

-To Make all Changes in Small Increments it is vital to Decouple the Code Base.
+To Make all Changes in Small Increments it is vital to Decouple the Codebase.
 When a codebase is too coupled, it becomes tough to adopt incremental software engineering skills.
 Any change will rip apart the application and prevent the application from working all the time.
 We find ourselves not releasing anymore at any time, incurring delays in delivery and an increased opportunity cost.

-Adopting Ports and Adapters together with Simple Design and intentional code duplication (through Expand-Contract) helps to decouple the code base.
+Adopting Ports and Adapters together with Simple Design and intentional code duplication (through Expand-Contract) helps to decouple the codebase.
 Interestingly, these patterns not only amplify quality and improve maintainability, they also optimise the required engineering time for new functionality.
 It becomes cheaper to introduce changes.

 Inherently, when a code base is decoupled, we can Commit More Frequently.